 This beautiful, multicolored songbird can be found year-round in Florida either as a migrant, a winter resident or as a scarce local breeder.
 In winter they are often found at well-maintained feeding stations, predominantly in southern counties.
 Northeast Florida’s coastal areas are home to the state’s largest breeding population, where singing males can be found between April and August.
-During spring and fall migration, Painted Buntings have been found at many coastal and inland trail sites such as St. George Island State Park and Lighthouse Point Park.
+During spring and fall migration, Painted Buntings have been found at many coastal and inland trail sites.
 This species has been declining for decades due to habitat loss and capture for the caged bird trade.

 For more information, including a range map and sound recording, visit The Cornell Lab of Ornithology's All About Birds website.